nickym11111/assignment4/res/SETUP-README.txt

    - paste it into the new folder
    - cd to that folder
    - run : java -jar NameOfJarFile.jar
-   (if your having problems check that you have the most recent java on your computer (22)) (if it says its picking up a DS_STORE portfolio run: find . -name ".DS_Store" -delete)
+   - to run text based interface: java -jar NameOfJarFile.jar -text (if your having problems check that you have the most recent java on your computer (22)) (if it says its picking up a DS_STORE portfolio run: find . -name ".DS_Store" -delete) (if having issues be sure to call the delete line above in the portfolios folder of the new folder you made and possibly the portfolios in the assignment file)
    - to open it with the most recent java : ~/OpenJDK/jdk-22.0.1.jdk/Contents/Home/bin/java -jar NameOfJar.jar

+** Creating and Managing portfolios ** FOR ASSIGNMENT 3:

+All saved portfolios are displayed on the opening page of the GUI.
+To create a new portfolio press the create portfolios button, enter the name, and press enter.
+To buy, sell, find value, or composition of any portfolio, click on the button for that portfolio itself.
+To close the program press the quit button on the front page.

 ** Creating and Managing Stocks **